bytecodealliance/component-docs/component-model/src/language-support/go.md

 Tools like [`wkg`][wkg] can be convenient to build a complete WIT package by resolving the imports.

-Running the `wkg wit build` command will resolve the imports and populate your `wit` folder with all relevant imported namespaces and packages.
+Running the `wkg wit build` command encodes the WIT into the Component Model binary format.
+As a side effect, it resolves the imports and populates your `wit` folder with all relevant imported namespaces and packages.

 ```
 $ wkg wit build